GTA-UFRJ/sensingbus/publishing/README.md

 ## Certificate Authority

-You can follow this [tutorial](https://jamielinux.com/docs/openssl-certificate-authority/introduction.html) to create yout own Certificate Authority.
+Follow this [tutorial](https://jamielinux.com/docs/openssl-certificate-authority/introduction.html) to create a Certificate Authority.

 #### Generating User Keys

-Your flushing node has to generate a public key and a request for certificate and send those to the CA. The CA will generate a certificate allowing the node to communicate with the publishing node.
+The flushing node has to generate a public key and a request for certificate and send those to the CA. The CA will generate a certificate allowing the node to communicate with the publishing node.

 Do the following command on the flushing node: